Maimon ben Joseph

-Rabbi Maimon ben Joseph HaDayan (born c.1110) was a Spanish exegete, moralist and dayyan (Hebrew for "judge").
+Rabbi Maimon ben Joseph HaDayan (מיימון בן יוסף הדיין; c.
+1110) was an exegete, moralist and dayyan (judge) from al-Andalus.
 He is best known as the father of Maimonides.
 His teacher was the respected scholar Joseph ibn Migash.
 He authored a commentary, in Arabic, on the Pentateuch, and also wrote on Jewish ritual and festival law.

+Biography

+Maimon was born in Córdoba, al-Andalus, into a distinguished Sephardic family of judges and communal leaders.
+His lineage, documented back to the beginning of the 10th century, includes seven generations of dayyanim: he was the son of Joseph the Sage, son of Isaac ha-Dayyan, son of Joseph, son of Obadiah, son of Solomon and son of Obadiah.
+Some traditions further trace the family roots to Rabbi Judah ha-Nasi and ultimately to King David.